 Found it impossible to understand what their brand story is or got part way into engaging with their brand story when you got hit by a freight train of a sales pitch so awkward that you got out of Dodge?

-Blending artful storyselling with sales funnel science is a trick few pull off.
+You see, blending artful brand storyselling with sales funnel science is a trick few pull off.

 But if you get your #storyselling sales funnel straight, backed up by your irresistible offer, you have a winning — unbeatable — combo.